BVG reform. The changes that are needed.

 A person's retirement assets consist in part of the annual retirement credits they pay in.
 For example, this currently amounts to 7% of the coordinated salary for men and women aged between 25 and 34, and 10% of the coordinated salary for 35- to 44-year-olds.

 The new plan is to have people between the ages of 25 and 44 pay retirement credit of 9% on their BVG-deductible salary.
-From the age of 45, the retirement credit would then be 14%.
+Between the ages of 45 and 65, the retirement credit would then be 14%.
+For comparison: The current rate from age 55 is 18% for women and men.
 This will significantly reduce the retirement credits for older workers in particular.
-For comparison: From the age of 55, 18% applies to men and women.
 This measure would significantly strengthen the position of older generations in the labor market.

 Minimum income and coordination deduction

-The minimum income required for enrollment in an employee benefits plan will be lowered from CHF 22,050 to 19,845 (as of 2023).
-According to the federal government, this means that an extra 70,000 or so people would now be insured.
+The minimum income required for enrollment in an employee benefits plan will be lowered from CHF 22,050 to CHF 19,845 (as of 2023).
+According to the federal government, this means that an extra 70,000 or so people would then have mandatory insurance under the second pillar.

 The coordination deduction is the amount deducted from a person's gross salary.
-It determines the coordinated salary and amounts to CHF 25,725 (as of 2023).
-The coordination deduction is currently a fixed amount that is determined annually.
-The reform would see 80% of people's salary compulsorily insured.
+It determines the coordinated salary and has so far been a fixed amount that is determined annually (CHF 25,725 as of 2023).
+Under the reform, 80% of a person's salary up to an amount of CHF 88,200 would be insured.
+The minimum coordinated salary would then no longer be necessary.

 These two measures will have the effect of improving pension provision for people on low incomes, including part-time workers and people with more than one job, for example, and women in particular.